Grand River Agricultural Society Scholarship

 Winners instead use referees who can speak to their passion for agriculture or the environment.

-Get a letter from a teacher or community leader who has seen your work in the field.
+Ask a teacher or community leader to describe your specific work ethic in the field.